mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 Project background:-
 -----------------------------------------------------

-My project work is based on this youtube video https://www.youtube.com/watch?v=_BCY0SPOFpE&t=796s.
+The project work is based on this youtube video https://www.youtube.com/watch?v=_BCY0SPOFpE&t=796s.

 Problem scenario:- Conflict among a group of neighbouring countries on sharing water from a reservoir Possible solution:- Fractional water allocation and reservoir capacity sharing concepts (For reference take a look at this paper:- https://www.sciencedirect.com/science/article/pii/S1474706507001222)